Thailand's beach from The Beach closes

 The area is generally clean but there are still some pockets of litter which tourists leave behind.

-Tourism is one of Thailand's biggest sources of income so Maya Bay is being closed during the relatively low season, until September 30.
+Tourism is one of Thailand's biggest sources of income so Maya Bay is being shut during the relatively low season, until 30 September.

 Its Department of National Parks, Wildlife and Plant Conservation issued a notice saying it realised "the deterioration of the ecosystem in the area of Maya Bay".